With the end of the financial year fast approaching, it’s time to take stock of where your business has been, and where it’s going.

 Each of these examples demonstrates that scaling your marketing can have very impressive results.

-Whatever the budget, the principle remains the same.
+Whatever the budget and costs, the principle remains the same.
 Scaling your marketing operations with a bigger budget can mean a much bigger ROI and seriously revenue-shifting results.

 How do you do it?

-Here are three tips for scaling your marketing to accelerate business growth now and in the future.
+Here are three tips to help you scale your marketing and accelerate business growth.

-Tip #1 – Set Targets and Create a Plan
+Tip #1 – Set targets and make a plan

-What revenue does the company aim to achieve for the year?
+What revenue are you aiming to achieve for the year?

 That gives you a baseline that allows you to work out how much budget to dedicate to marketing.
-From there, you can work out how to spend it.
+Once you have that number, you can work out where the costs will go.

 For example, let’s say that you have a revenue target of $1.25 million.
-You decide that you’ll spend 12% of that target on marketing, thus putting yourself slightly above the national average.
+You decide that you’ll spend 12% of that money on marketing, which puts you slightly above the national average.

 This leaves you with a marketing budget of $150,000 for the year.